The Importance of Meal-Prepping Your Pre-Workout Snacks

 Why you need a pre-workout meal

-A pre-workout meal gives you the needed energy to power through your workout.
-If your body is running on empty, you might run the risk of overworking and injuring yourself.
+A pre-workout meal can give you the needed energy to power through your workout.* If your body is running on empty, you might run the risk of overworking and injuring yourself.
 This second point is especially important, as overdoing it undoes all your hard work and can leave you feeling even worse off.
-Nutritionists at Parsley Health stress the importance of constant exercise as a way to keep your body in great shape and help stave off the flu, especially with news of the coronavirus afflicting many people around the globe.
-But while working out is a great way to keep fit, it becomes less beneficial when you're overworking your body to the point of exhaustion and it’s starting to take a negative toll.
+Nutritionists at Parsley Health stress the importance of constant exercise as a way to help keep your body in great shape and help stave off the flu, especially with news of the coronavirus afflicting many people around the globe.* But while working out can be a great way to keep fit, it may become less beneficial when you're overworking your body to the point of exhaustion and it’s starting to take a negative toll.*

 Prepping the meal beforehand

-While a pre-workout meal is crucial for your training, Healthline emphasizes that the timing of your meal also counts.
-As a general rule of thumb, you should be looking to eat a full meal (with carbs, protein, and fat all included) about two to three hours before you work out.
-The closer you get to your gym time, the smaller your meal should be to avoid issues like indigestion.
+While a pre-workout meal can be beneficial for your training, Healthline emphasizes that the timing of your meal also counts.
+As a general rule of thumb, you should be looking to eat a full meal (with carbs, protein, and fat all included) about two to three hours before you work out.* The closer you get to your gym time, the smaller your meal should be to avoid issues like indigestion.

 This timing can be easily managed by meal prepping.
-If you like to get your workout in during the middle of the day, prepping ensures you get the proper nutrition at the right time.
-Meal prepping can also help you retain muscle gains.
-When you exercise with an empty stomach, your body often ends up using your protein stores as a source of energy.
-Having some form of protein packed in your gym kit can help bypass this potential setback.
+If you like to get your workout in during the middle of the day, prepping may ensure you get the proper nutrition at the right time.
+Meal prepping can also help you retain muscle gains.* When you exercise with an empty stomach, your body may end up using your protein stores as a source of energy.
+Having some form of protein packed in your gym kit can help bypass this potential setback.*

 Here's some good news for people who are struggling to get to the gym: your pre-workout meals can also be a good source of motivation.